spookyboy2000/SproutScape/README.md

 The assignment is to create a local multiplayer game that centers on teamwork and positive emotions like friendship and pride.
 Players must support each other to progress—whether by reviving, healing, or solving puzzles together.
 Winning isn’t the focus; instead, the game is all about cooperation and mutual encouragement.
 Both players must always collaborate to move forward, fostering a strong sense of connection.
 To reinforce this, the game should reward their teamwork with positive feedback, making them feel proud of their shared achievements.
 Ultimately, the experience should emphasize connection, friendship, and the joy of building meaningful relationships.

-Een complete en uitgebreide beschrijving komt in het functioneel ontwerp (onderdeel van de [wiki](https://github.com/spookyboy2000/SproutScape/wiki))
+A complete and detailed description can be found in the functional design.(part of the [wiki](https://github.com/spookyboy2000/SproutScape/wiki))

 # Geproduceerde Game Onderdelen